A Survey on Deep Learning-based Single Image Crowd Counting: Network Design, Loss Function and Supervisory Signal: Introduction

-We present recent advances on CNN-based crowd counting.
-Our goals are to educate the new researchers state-of-the-arts, and equip them with insights, tools, and principles to design novel networks.
-We survey and compare the available datasets, performance metrics, network design, loss function, and supervisory signal.
-Our survey is timely and unique.
-We discuss previous related work as follows.
+We discuss related work as follows.
 Teixeira~\etal~\cite{teixeira2010survey} is an early survey on human sensing.
-However, it has not focused on crowd scene analysis but on the study of presence, count, location, track, and identification.
+However, it has not focused on crowd scene analysis.
 Li~\etal~\cite{li2014crowded} reviews crowd scene analysis in terms of crowd behavior, activity analysis, and anomaly detection, with crowd counting playing a small role.
+Ahuja~\etal~\cite{ahuja2019survey} covers different crowd estimation methods.
 Though Zitouni~\etal~\cite{zitouni2016advances} evaluate different crowd analysis methods, is not mainly for CNN-based approach via density map estimation, which has become the mainstream for crowd counting in recent years.
+Chrysler~\etal~\cite{chrysler2021literature} discusses the methods to tackle the challenges of the lack of training data, perspective distortion faced by the crowd counting system.
+The work~\cite{sindagi2018survey} surveys on CNN-based approach for a single image, but it only roughly discussed the recent advances on CNN-based methods.
+It has not discussed the advanced convolutional operations and attention-based model, loss function, and supervisory signal, and only up to the year 2017.

-Sindagi~\etal~\cite{sindagi2018survey} surveys on CNN-based approach for crowd counting, but has not covered the hot recent advances on network design (e.g., advanced convolutional operations and attention-based model), loss function, and supervisory signal as we discuss here.
-In contrast with previous papers, our work comprehensively summarizes more than a hundred CNN-based crowd counting algorithms in the recent five years.
-Our work is of value, because we survey the popular and critical design components of this active field and provide an in-depth illustration of the representative schemes in the area.
+In contrast with previous papers, our work comprehensively summarizes more than two hundred deep learning-based crowd counting algorithms in the recent five years.
+Our work is of current interest and value, because it is more comprehensive, summarizing the more recent, popular, and critical design components of this active field and provide an in-depth illustration of the representative schemes in the area.
+Through this survey, we expect to offer an up-to-date summary of recent advances in this field and educate new researchers on the design principles and trade-offs.